wangziqi2013/wangziqi2013.github.io/_posts/2019-12-03-level-hashing.markdown

 We next describe level hashing data structure as follows.
 The hash table consists of two bucket arrays, one upper level array, and another lower level array.
 Arrays consist of buckets, which contains several slots (less than 64).
-This paper assumes four slots per bucket, but the design itself does not prevent more slots.
+This paper assumes four slots per bucket to , but the design itself does not prevent more slots.
 For elements that are mapped to upper level bucket k, they can also be stored in lower level bucket floor(k / 2).
 Two hash functions are used to map an element to two buckets in the upper level array, and these upper half array can use the corresponding lower half array to handle overflows.
 The advantage of using two levels of buckets is that table resizing can be as simple as adding a third level